zznash24/Guides/Sass/Sass_Intro.md

 - [Sassmeister](https://www.sassmeister.com/): An online Sass playground where you can experiment and test your Sass code.
 - [Sass in the Real World](https://www.youtube.com/watch?v=fbVD32w1oTo): A talk by Chris Coyier covering advanced Sass techniques and best practices.
 This is an older video, but the content is still very useful.

-With this detailed guide and the available resources, you'll be equipped to dive into Sass and harness its power to write more maintainable and efficient styles
+With this detailed guide and the available resources, you'll be equipped to dive into Sass and harness its power to write more maintainable and efficient stylesheets.

-heets.
 Happy coding!